patcadelina/prometheus-wiki/Expression-Language-Functions.md

 ## drop_common_labels()

-`drop_common_labels(instant-vector)` drops all label-name/label-value pairs that are common to all series in the input vector.
+`drop_common_labels(instant-vector)` drops all labels that have the same name and value across all series in the input vector.

 ## rate()